-We’re in the middle of a very busy first year at the Media Advocacy graduate program, a collaboration between the School of Law and the School of Journalism at Northeastern University.
+We’re in the middle of a very busy second year at the Media Advocacy graduate program, a collaboration between the School of Law and the School of Journalism at Northeastern University.
 Here’s what our talented students have been up to.

 Designed to help students develop deep knowledge of the strategies and tactics that constitute effective advocacy, our course Media Advocacy in Theory and Practice first investigated various ideas, frameworks, and histories relating to advocacy and activism, helping to inform media strategies of the future.
 Some of the texts read in class include: